Prajapati-DeepakKumar/load-csv-from-GCS-to-BQ-using-Cloud-Function/README.md

 This method calls the existing dataflow template "_gs://dataflow-templates-us-central1/latest/GCS_CSV_to_BigQuery_" to transfer data.

-Use the Event type "*On (finalizing/creating) file in the selected bucket*" as trigger while creating the cloud function to automate data load after each successfull upload of the file into the specified bucket.
+Use the Event type "*On (finalizing/creating) file in the selected bucket*" as trigger while creating the cloud function to automate data load after each successful upload of the file into the specified bucket.